In 1963 a small group of friends who were enthusiastic

 by each club was almost equal, as each club strived

-to make the evening one to be proud of.
-The competition
+to make the evening one to be proud of and to win the

 | Past Presidents